 Uber is another option, as it is usually cheaper than a standard taxi.
 The price should be about 30 Euros, also depending on your accommodation destination.
 The advantage of Uber is the online option and very reliable service.
 The only problem is getting an Uber when coming from the Airport, the main taxi stand is usually reserved for standard Taxi service and Uber might not be able to reach you there.

 If you want to pre-book your transport, and want a driver waiting for you, we have several options and the price is very affordable.
 Please check the links below:

 If you are comfortable driving throughout the busy city of Vienna and have no problem with your budget, you can also rent a car.
 This option can be interesting, but please take into consideration finding parking and limitation in parking areas and available parking time around attractions.

 This will add a bit more stress to your vacation and more money will be spent.
-And not to mention possible traffic tickets you might receive by violating traffic rules.
+And not to mention possible traffic tickets you might receive for violating traffic rules.
 So, car rental – is not recommended for city movements.
-We do recommend car rental when traveling outside of Vienna and between cities and countryside, where you can stop whenever you see wonderful scenery and there are plenty of those throughout Austria!
+We do recommend car rental when traveling outside of Vienna and between cities and the countryside, where you can stop whenever you see wonderful scenery and there are plenty of those throughout Austria!

 If you want to go around Vienna in style and enjoy the sights like from fairy tales, we recommend taking a horse carriage from the city center.
-This is not actually what you would take to go from point A to point B (as they will drop you off at the exact same spot where you left), but it counts as means of transport 😊.
+This is not actually what you would take to go from point A to point B (as they will drop you off at the exact same spot where you left off), but it counts as means of transport 😊.

 It costs between 40 and 80 Euros for a trip and four people can ride at the same time.
 The ride is between 20 minutes and one hour and depending on the driver, you will have a nice guide explaining attractions as you pass by them.